-The idea for EarthTreks just kind of dropped into my lap one late summer evening while sitting in a small cabin overlooking the Green River in Washago, Ontario.
+The idea to start EarthTreks just kind of dropped into my lap one summer evening while sitting in a small cabin overlooking the Green River in Washago, Ontario.
 I sat there both taking in the natural beauty and pondering the current state of the environment.
 Figuring out how to contribute to the protection of our fragile planet in a meaningful way is beyond tough.
-Then I connected a few dots: sustainable travel as an emerging solution for protecting the planet, and the little piece of paradise I call my second home in Mindo, Ecuador.
+Then I connected a few dots: my personal love of exploring the world’s beauty, sustainable travel as an emerging solution for protecting the planet, and the little piece of paradise I call my second home in Mindo, Ecuador.
 A sustainable travel company….hmmmm.

 So I began by creating the kind of travel that I like – fun, active adventures that explore the beauty and diversity of different cultures and the natural world – with the hope of attracting like-minded people as clients.
 Then everything began to come together, from finding great partners and excellent guides to attracting our first clients.
 Since then, EarthTreks has continued to evolve.
 We built a small retreat centre in Mindo with an open-air classroom studio and accommodations, where we now host different retreats throughout the year.
 We have added on new destinations and activities, and now offset the carbon footprint of our trips through new partnerships and the planting of over 13,500 trees on our reforestation project.

 I love what I do.
 What a gift.